SarahPappas/ImgProcessor/README.md

 run node index.js

-To send and image with transforms, update the file client-request-script.sh
+To send and image with transforms, update the file client-request-script.sh and run.

 To decode the response run client-decode-response.sh and pass the Base64 encoded img string recieved from running client-request-script